onefang/boxes/README.md

 at the end and work backwards.
 Reading the lengthy comments at the beginning would also be useful.

-I've not even looked at it in the last month, just thought it was past time to show the code.
-I'll get back to working on it when I can.

 Toybox uses mecurial instead of git, but I keep all my stuff on github.
 Boxes will hopefully be incorporated into toybox in a highly altered form some day in the future.
 So this is just a temporary git repo for